Title and statement of responsibility area

 Edna Kells became one of the foremost women's editors in western Canada.
 She worked in newspapers in Winnipeg before coming to Edmonton, where she worked as the South Side reporter for the Edmonton Journal.
 In 1915 she was appointed Women's Editor, a position she held until her retirement in 1929.

 She moved to Victoria, B.C. after retiring.
-Edna Kells died on June 20, 1947 at the age of 67.
+Edna Kells died on 20 Jun 1947.

 Clara Myles was the sister of Edna Kells.
 It is not certain how Anne Lightfoot acquired the material.